 2. With Notice Period Section

 This type of resignation letter dedicates a certain paragraph with a sample notice period section that would give a way on how the employee will help with the transition of company from you quitting your position.
 Suggest ways on how you can help them get the production back on its toes.
-This type is usually give one month earlier from the day you want to resign from the company.
+This type of resignation letter is usually given one month earlier from the day you want to resign from the company.

 3. Without a Notice Period Section